PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 #### Sequencing multiple libraries

-The workflow described in Figure 1 shows a single sequencing run in which an RNA sample is converted into a cDNA library, sequenced and then mapped to a reference.
-More often, RNA sourced from distinct biological entities will be compared.
-Also, the same cDNA library may be sequenced multiple times.
+The workflow described in Figure 1 shows a single sequencing experiment whereby an RNA sample is converted into a cDNA library, sequenced and then mapped to a reference.
+More often, RNA sourced from biological entities in distinct states will be compared.
 Figure 2 shows a typical sequencing flow cell consisting of lanes in which samples can be loaded and sequenced in parallel.
-Correcting for bias between different sequencing runs' will be an important aspect of normalization.
+Correcting for bias between different sequencing experiments will be an important aspect of normalization.

+> Note: *We will use the term 'sample' and 'case' interchangeably to refer to an a distinct source of biological material from which RNA-seq counts are derived.*

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">